merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/02_Installation.md

-First of all we would like to suggest that you keep a development copy of the live installation for the new and updated extensions.
+First of all, we would like to suggest that you keep a development copy of the live installation for the new and updated extensions.
 Follow the steps listed below:

 1. Make sure that your system corresponds to the Magento requirements.
 Additionally, the mbstring PHP extension is required for the geolocation function.